thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 To install and run:

-1. Download Sekiro Randomizer *and* Mod Engine Beta from the files page.
-You will also need to download Combined SFX if you haven't unpacked the game using UXM.
+1. From the Files tab of the mod page, download Sekiro Randomizer *and* Mod Engine Beta from the files page.
+You will also need to download Combined SFX if you haven't unpacked the game using UXM, and Divine Dragon Textures if you want Divine Dragon to have textures when randomized.

 2. Add the randomizer directory directly into the Sekiro.exe directory (*not* into an existing mods directory).